copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-We are a collective of experts and students exploring, learning and teaching together while covering events in our cutting-edge communities, both on-location and online.
+We are a collective of experts and students exploring audiovisual art and creativity in the context of decentralized and open source technology while supporting events in our communities, both on-location and online.

 Our mission is to share and preserve the valuable information presented and discussed at conferences, meetups and camps — aiming to provide access to this previously exclusive knowledge to the entire world.